 So you can see here how this documentary itself is internally inconsistent in terms of the point it's trying to make.

-Tucker intros this section clearly implying that the people who were responsible for the riot were agents provocateur, but then Elijah Schaefer's comments make no sense in that context.
+Tucker intros this section clearly implying that the people who were responsible for the riot were agents provocateur.

-Elijah's saying that these were moms and dads who were gaslit by the media into thinking that they could riot and get away with it because the left did.
+Elijah is saying that these were moms and dads who were gaslit by the media into thinking that they could riot and get away with it because the left did.

-That would imply that these moms and dads did riot, probably planning to do so because they thought they could get away with it, and their excuse was to pretend like the left doesn't get in trouble, so why should they?
+That would imply that these moms and dads did riot, probably planning to do so because they thought they could get away with it and their excuse was to pretend like the left doesn't get in trouble, so why should they?

-Conversely, of the person crimes, 69 out of 181 of those cases were accepted, with 19 also additional facing possible charges later, and 45 additional cases being rejected due to insufficient evidence.
+Conversely, of the person crimes, 69 out of 181 of those cases were accepted, with 19 also additional facing possible charges later and 45 additional cases being rejected due to insufficient evidence.

 For property crimes, 81 out of 135 cases were accepted, and 21 out of 33 weapons crimes were accepted for prosecution.